Leveraging Discrete Function Decomposability for Scientific Design: Related Work

-The closest work to ours in the EDA community is the Factorized Distribution Algorithm (FDA), wherein a decomposition is leveraged to factorize the conditional probability table (CPT) that parameterizes the search distribution~\citep{muhlenbein99_fda}.
-However, FDA cannot leverage message-passing to give different weights to different variables so as to more efficiently update the search distribution.
-In related work,~\cite{pelikan05_boa} replaced the CPTs with Bayesian networks, but still had no means to coordinate among variables through message-passing or the like.
+The closest work to ours in the EDA community is that of the Factorized Distribution Algorithm (FDA), wherein a decomposition is leveraged to factorize the conditional probability table (CPT) that parameterizes the search distribution~\citep{muhlenbein99_fda}.
+However, FDA cannot leverage message passing to give different weights to different variables so as to more efficiently update the search model.
+In related work, \cite{pelikan05_boa} replaced the CPTs with Bayesian networks, but still had no means to coordinate among variables through message passing or the like.

-In a complementary line of work on policy optimization in reinforcement learning (analogous to learning the search distribution in EDAs), coordination between variables is enabled by message-passing on a factorized search distribution/policy, but this line of work is only suitable for graph topologies that are Markov chains---that is, chain graphs.
-These graphs arise from reward functions, $f(x)$, that decompose in time according to a first-order Markov assumption~(\cite{peters07_rwr},~\cite{peng19_awr},~\cite{nair20_awac}). \abbr can be viewed as generalizing policy optimization over chains to arbitrary graphs.
-We explore this connection in more detail in Sec.~\ref{si-dado_derive-2}.
+In a complementary line of work on policy optimization in reinforcement learning (analogous to learning the search distribution in EDAs), coordination between variables is enabled by message passing on a factorized search distribution/policy, but this line of work is only suitable for graph topologies that are Markov chains---that is, chain graphs.
+These graphs arise from reward functions, $f(x)$, that decompose in time according to a first-order Markov assumption~(\cite{peters07_rwr}, \cite{peng19_awr}, \cite{nair20_awac}).
+Such approaches cannot be used on arbitrary junction trees.

-Adjacent to our problem of interest, because they focus solely on real-valued design spaces, ~\citet{grudzien24_fgm} introduces a new way to discover a function decomposition from data and then demonstrates that using it improves out-of-distribution generalization and thus, downstream optimization performance.
+Adjacent to our problem of interest, because they focus solely on real-valued design spaces, \citet{grudzien24_fgm} introduces a new way to discover a functional decomposition from data, and then demonstrate that doing so helps improve out-of-distribution generalization.
 Separately, the Bayesian optimization (BO) community has developed methods for dynamically inferring a function decomposition from data during active learning.
-Although they make use of classical message-passing for coordination, they do not employ distributional optimization, nor can these methods be readily generalized to do so~(\cite{kandasamy15_additive-BO},~\cite{han21_tree-BO},~\cite{hoang18_JT-BO},~\cite{rolland18_JT-BO},~\cite{bardou24_loopy_BO}).
+Although they make use of message passing for coordination, they do not employ distributional optimization, nor can these methods be readily generalized to do so~(\cite{kandasamy15_additive-BO}, \cite{han21_tree-BO}, \cite{hoang18_JT-BO}, \cite{rolland18_JT-BO}, \cite{bardou24_loopy_BO}).
 This community has shown that using approximate or even random decompositions can be helpful~\citep{ziomek23_random-decompositions_BO}. \abbr could, in principle, be used within the BO inner loop, although such an investigation is beyond the scope of the present work.

-\section{Experimental results}
+\section{Experimental Results}